naaty2020/capstone/README.md

 * any user(anyone with a business idea) can open  avendor account
 * there's a verified icon on verified vendors
 * users can access a list of vendors. additionally in the list of vendors there's a filter functionality which filters vendors by vendor type, verified or not and subscribed or not

-This Project is sufficiently distinct from previous ones.
-Previous projects focus on a simpler and less number of functionalities while this project constitutes several more or less complex functionalities like searching through the application for items and vendors.
-Additionally functionalities like **query result filtering** and listing items that are **trending**, **new**, **subscribed** and **upcoming** makes it more complex because they require a well designed database and smart queries.

 This web application uses **Django** framework for backend with 7 models and **JavaScript** for frontend.